 Group, School, and Girl Scout Tours

 School tours, including for homeschoolers, are available for K-12 grades by appointment year- round.
 Rates are $4 per student; $6 per teacher; $10 per other adult chaperone.
+A reduced admission rate is available for public or private schools when 50% or more of students are eligible for the federal free and reduced lunch program.
+Please contact us for details at 859-233-9999.

 Junior Girl Scouts can take a hands-on tour that fulfills a requirement for the badge “Playing the Past.”
 The Scout tour is available by appointment year-round.
 Rates are $5 per scout, $5 per leader, $8 per other adult chaperone.
 Complete info here.